Vanshika-sh/Vanshika-sh.github.io/blog.md

 ---

-### New Topics on Large Language Models
+### Upcoming Blogs:
+- Quantization methods
+- Finetuning Large Laguage Models for domain specific use-cases
+- LLMOps
+- Vector Databases for building LLM Applications

-1. **Introduction to Large Language Models**
+- Fundamental Concepts to get started with Large Language Models
-   - Overview of LLMs
-   - Current trends and research

-2. **Applications of Large Language Models**
-   - Real-world use cases
-   - Impact on various industries

-3. **Challenges in Training and Deploying LLMs**
-   - Technical challenges
-   - Ethical considerations

-4. **Future Directions in LLMs**
-   - Emerging trends
+- Vector Databases: from Embeddings to Applications
-   - Predictions for the future
+- Knowledge Graphs for RAG

-Stay tuned for in-depth articles and discussions on these exciting topics!
+Stay tuned for in-depth articles and discussions on these topics!